Local classical correlations between physical electrons in Hubbard systems: Local spin-orbital correlations

 \section{Local spin-orbital correlations}

-Let us consider a lattice model of itinerant spin-$\frac{1}{2}$ fermions, in which the total charge and magnetization are conserved, as realized in the single-band Hubbard model~\cite{Hubbard1963}.
-In virtue of the abelian nature of such symmetries, we can write the RDM describing a single orbital on site $i$ so as to commute with the \emph{local} charge and magnetization.
-As a result the RDM describing a single local orbital takes the following diagonal form~\cite{XiDai2013,WalshLetter2019,WalshPRXQuantum2020,WalshPNAS2021,Held_2RDMfrom2GF}:
+Let us consider a lattice model of itinerant fermions in which the orbital-resolved density and magnetization are conserved, as realized \eg in the single-band Hubbard model~\cite{Hubbard1963}, its SU($N$) versions \cite{ultracold_SU(N)}, and the density-density version of the Kanamori Hamiltonian \cite{Kanamori}, where the rotational symmetry is partially broken.
+In light of the abelian nature of such symmetries, we can write the RDM describing a single lattice site $\rho_\mathrm{loc}$ so as to commute with the {local}, \emph{orbital-resolved}, density and magnetization.
+The explicit derivation can be found in the appendix.
+Considering an arbitrary number of orbitals, labeled as $i=1,2,\dots,N$, the orbital-resolved conservation of spin densities $\langle n_{i,\sigma} \rangle$ ensures a diagonal form also for the full $N$-orbital local density matrix $\rho_\mathrm{loc}$, involving expectation values of $2N$-particle operators, of the form $\langle n_{1,\sigma} n_{2,\sigma'} \cdots n_{N,\sigma''} \rangle$.
+It follows that the local RDM can be written as a mixture of products of pure states